graft-community/docs/Alpha-Test-Framework.md

 >https://docs.google.com/forms/d/1WzsLiqwfQQV9Yqbk-KVmUAl16nBeIMHtXmTznSQV1RQ/edit

+Once you have saved your logs locally and submitted, it is recommended you delete them from the SuperNode server to avoid confusion with subsequent testing rounds.

-If you need any help, please contact Tiago (yidakee on Discord / @el_duderino_007 on Telegram)
+If you need any help, feel free to contact Tiago (yidakee on Discord / @el_duderino_007 on Telegram)